WALIDMURAD/Firstprofil/README.md

 # Firstprofil
-learning how to add a new project
+learning how to add a new project and edit the readme file